 Poly Wanna Corner? (improper)

-A1: neighbor balance and swing, end facing down the hall
+A1: (new) neighbor balance and swing, end facing down the hall

 A2: down the hall four in line, [ right / left ] side turn as couple/other side turn alone (puts the [ robins / larks ] (actives) in the middle)